We’ve already put together a guide outlining what the best materials for an outdoor dog potty area might be.

-You may consider every so often replacing the pea gravel if it starts developing odors such as urine.
+You may consider every so often replacing the pea gravel/filler if it starts developing odors such as urine, or looking dirty.

 You could also try an outdoor odor eliminator spray, although that tends to be more short term relief, and it’s probably more effective replacing the gravel or fill.